 - Landscape timbers

 - River rock

 One of the easiest ways to DIY walkway construction is to use pre-cut stepping stones.
-After choosing an area for your new path, say leading up to your front door, lay the preliminary course by arranging the stones in the way you like.
+After choosing an area for your new stone walkway, say leading up to your front door, lay the preliminary course by arranging the stones in the way you like.

-Stepping stones come in an array of materials, styles, colors, and shapes.
-Below are just a few examples:
+Stepping stones and other landscaping rocks come in an array of materials, styles, colors, and shapes.
+Just a few examples follow: